djkeu/headFirstPython/index.md

 What else can you have with if, p.17
     elif
 Suites can contain embedded suites, p.18

 What we already know, p.19
     bullet points

 Extending our program to do more, p.20
 (..)
 Iterating over a sequence of objects, p.24

+Updating what we already know, p.36
+    bullet points

+Coding a serious business apllication, p.38
+    the beer song